 Window and door hardware is expected to give trouble free operation throughout the life of the window or patio door it is mounted on.
-Gerkin has gone to great lengths to ensure the hardware we provide will stand up to the tests of time.
+We have gone to great lengths to ensure the hardware we provide will withstand the tests of time.
 All of the hardware is protected or enhanced by special coatings and lubricants.
 These protective coatings and lubricants can be damaged or removed by common household products.
-If the hardware is properly cared for it will provide you with years of trouble free service.
+If the hardware is properly cared for, it will provide you with years of trouble free service.

 We recommend the hardware be inspected once a year (more if necessary) and cleared of dirt and grime build up.
 Particular attention should be given to cleaning dirt from slides in window hinges and from the track where the patio door rollers glide.